Do you want to track the source of the forms to find out where the leads are coming from?

 You can install the addon by navigating Insights » Addons and install the Forms addon.

 MonsterInsights will automatically track all your form stats and will show you.
 You can check the traffic by navigating Insights » Reports » Forms.

 Now, you can configure the form source tracking in Google Analytics using MonsterInsights.

 MonsterInsights will show you how your forms are performing and conversions stats from its dashboard.

-Login to Google Analytics and navigate to Behavior » Events » Top Events and there you would see the events that you are tracking.
+Login to Google Analytics and navigate to Behavior » Events » Top Events, and there you would see the events you are tracking.
 You can check for the Form event.